 FRIENDS OF WILLIAMSBURG REGIONAL LIBRARY

 Friends of Williamsburg Regional Library is an organization dedicated to making the library a better place for users.
 Friends volunteers provide hours of help with the Book Nooks and other book sales.
+Some positions will be for substitute sorters who can “fill in” as needed (a weekly commitment is not required).
+Volunteers must be Friends members.

-Book Nook Volunteer
+Book Nook Sorter Volunteer

-ADULT SERVICES DIVISION COMPUTER ASSISTANTS
+ADULT SERVICES DIVISION

 Computer Help Volunteer